upperstream/packer-templates/ubuntu/ubuntu-22.04/README.md

 * `qemu_display` - What QEMU `-display` option to use.
 Defaults to an empty string.
 * `qemu_use_default_display` - Determines to pass a `-display` option
   to QEMU or not.
-Defaults to `false`.
+Defaults to `true`.
 * `vagrant_password` - Password for `vagrant_username`.
 Defaults to
   `vagrant`.
 * `vagrant_ssh_public_key` - SSH public key for Vagrant user.
 Defaults